 Using the Search Panel

-The default layout for Taxonomies includes the Concept Search panel.
-It is stacked behind the Taxonomy Concepts panel.
+The default layout for Taxonomies includes the Concept Search Panel.
 If you don’t have it anymore, drag it down from the panels menu.
 Here you can use free text searching across all properties or add filters for more specific searches.
-These panel has a lot of rich features to explore.
+These panel has a lot of reach features to explore.

 Use free text search for “land”.
 The Search Results table shows the first 100 results of this query.
 In order to see more results use Next button in the bottom-right corner of the results table.
 You can also change how many results are shown in each table page.
 For this query we don’t have 100 results so no paging is shown.

-Let’s change the search to only search for the “land” string in the preferred label.
+Lets change the search to only search for the “land” string in the preferred label.
 Click on the Filters button and select “preferred label” in the drop down.
 Clear the Free Text field.
-In order to see the column corresponding to the filter, you can select the column icon and choose it or change the settings to display the column with every chosen filter.
+In order to see the column cooresponding to the filter, you can select the column icon and choose it or change the settings to display the column with every chosen filter.

 You will get a smaller set of results.
 For example, the first search returns Micronesia and the second does not.
 Micronesia is returned in the first search because its history note includes “land” string.
 It says: “Formerly part of the Trust Territory of the Pacific Islands.”.